danuker/symreg/README.md

 The author wishes to eventually implement the following further features (but pull requests are welcome as well, of course):

-* Add stopping criteria (right now there is only time):
-    * stops when the earliest criterion hits: time, number of generations, or stagnation
 * Split validation data from training data, early stopping on validation error increase
 * Allow choosable fitness function and coding blocks
-* Allow `fit_partial` straight from `symreg`
 * Multiprocessing (threading is not enough, because we're CPU bound and there is the GIL).
 * Implement predict_proba, which polls all the individuals in a population?
 * Pretty plots while training